gammapy/gammapy/docs/install/index.rst

 Congratulations!
 You are all set to start using Gammapy!

-If you're new to Gammapy, go to :ref:`getting-started` and :ref:`tutorials` to start learning how to use it.
-To learn more about installing Gammapy with conda, see :ref:`install-conda` and :ref:`install-dependencies`.
+If you're new to Python, ipython and Jupyter, read the :ref:`getting-started` guide.
+To learn how to use Gammapy, go to :ref:`tutorials`.

-Note that there are other ways to install Gammapy, either with ``conda``, or with ``pip`` or other package managers (see :ref:`install-other`).
-Experts and developers can also install the latest non-stable development version of Gammapy (see :ref:`install-check`).

-The following pages contain detailed installation information:
+The following pages contain detailed information about Gammapy dependencies in various installation options:

 .. toctree::
     :maxdepth: 1